Sharp Shooting Glorious 12th Style

-August 12th marks the launch of the 121-day grouse shooting season, and Yorkshire is considered to have some of the best driven shoots in the country, thanks to its vast swathes of moorland, the varied nature of its landscape and the professionalism of its game keepers and shoot managers.
+August 12th marks the launch of the 121-day grouse shooting season.
+Yorkshire has some of the best driven shoots in the country largely thanks to its vast swathes of moorland, the varied nature of its landscape and the professionalism of its game keepers and shoot managers.

-A close friend of George V, Lord Ripon was not averse to a bit of competitive boasting, and his entry for August 30, 1887, reads: ”328 grouse; next highest 79.
+A close friend of George V, Lord Ripon was not averse to a bit of competitive boasting.
+His entry for August 30, 1887, reads: ”328 grouse; next highest 79.
 Wind puzzled others.”
 He died gun in hand at Dallowgill Moor, near Ripon, aged 71, after bagging 51 grouse.

-Lord Ripon was part of the early development of organised grouse shooting, which became popular during the early-to-mid Victorian period, when the advent and expansion of the railways placed the moors within striking distance of city dwellers eager to unwind and reload in the great outdoors.
+Lord Ripon was part of the early development of organised grouse shooting.
+The sport became popular during the early-to-mid Victorian period, when the advent and expansion of the railways placed the moors within striking distance of city dwellers eager to unwind and reload in the great outdoors.

 Now, as then, etiquette is an important aspect of being part of a shoot, with safety being the number one priority.
 This can be daunting if, as a complete novice to the sport, you have been invited to attend a shoot, either as a gun or as a watching companion.
-“What on earth do I wear?” is the first question, and it’s one that can be answered at Cordings, either at its Harrogate store on Parliament Street or, if in London, at the Piccadilly store.
-There you will find knowledgeable (and friendly) staff on hand to advise you and fit you out – it needn’t be as expensive as you might think.
+“What on earth do I wear?” is the first question and it’s one that can be answered at Cordings.
+There you will find knowledgeable (and friendly) staff on hand to advise you and fit you out.
+It needn’t be as expensive as you might think!

-In general, it’s expected that shoot participants wear earthy shades of brown and olive, which makes for a timelessly tonal head-to-toe look, so stylish it’s a shame to confine it to the field.
-All the pieces I’ve picked out here are ones that could – and should – be mixed in and worn as part of day-to-day looks, no matter where you are, especially now, as we look towards autumn.
+In general, shoot participants should wear earthy shades of brown and olive.
+This makes for a timelessly tonal head-to-toe look, so stylish it’s a shame to confine it to the field.
+All the pieces I’ve picked out here are ones that could – and should – be mixed in and worn as part of day-to-day looks.
 Actually, you don’t have to go anywhere near a shoot to wear them.
 Classic, practical, weather-appropriate, beautifully crafted clothing and accessories surely have a place in every wardrobe.

 Shoots mostly take place during the winter so coats and jackets must be warm and waterproof, allowing movement to swing your gun and deep pockets for cartridges.
-Made in beautiful British tweed, the Schoffel Cavel field coat has a moisture and stain-repellent Teflon finish and a GORE-TEX lining so it’s waterproof, windproof and breathable, plus it’s got adjustable storm cuffs, fleece hand-warming pockets and inside zip security pockets.
-Now that’s what I call a proper winter coat, and it’s going to look as good thrown over jeans for running about town as it is on country walks and shoots.
+Made in beautiful British tweed, the Schoffel Cavel field coat has a moisture and stain-repellent Teflon finish.
+Its GORE-TEX lining makes it waterproof, windproof and breathable, while it also benefits from adjustable storm cuffs, fleece hand-warming pockets and inside zip security pockets.
+Now that’s what I call a proper winter coat!
+It’s bound to look as good thrown over jeans for running about town as it is on country walks and shoots.

-Equally, there’s the Cordings Jarrow Cotswold field coat, again in British wool tweed, with roomy raglan sleeves, fleece-lined hand-warmer pockets and big bellow pockets, plus a pink satin all-weather lining.
+Equally, there’s the Cordings Jarrow Cotswold field coat, again in British wool tweed.
+It has roomy raglan sleeves, fleece-lined hand-warmer bellow pockets and a pink all-weather lining.

-You can wear knits underneath, perhaps a fine merino sweater, but if the weather continues to be mild, a Tattersall check shirt in a lovely soft cotton might be a better idea.
-If formal tweeds are not required, or to wear with them on colder days, a gilet is an excellent alternative, so check out the Schoffel Lyndon Fleece, which comes in a range of colours, and again works with jeans as well as in the field.
+For those wintry days you can wear knits underneath.
+Err away from chunky so that it does not hamper your movement.
+Something like a merino possum sweater would fit the bill – exceptionally warm and light.
+However, if the weather continues to be mild, a Tattersall shirt in a lovely cotton might be better.
+If formal tweeds are not required, or to wear with them on colder days, a gilet is an excellent alternative.
+Do check out the Schoffel Lyndon Fleece, which comes in a range of colours.
+It again works wonderfully with jeans as well as in the field.